-- A. At any time, the team at bat may use courtesy runners for the pitcher and/or the catcher of record, i.e. the last pitcher or catcher to play defense.
+- II.
+Pitcher B relieves Pitcher A in the 3rd inning.
+He balks.
+Pitcher B gets the benefit of a warning and instruction with no runner advancement.
+In the 5th inning Pitcher B balks for the second time.
+He then gets instruction and the rule applies as it is written with the base runners advancing. - Rule 7-3-6: If a whole bat is thrown and hits any other player, coach, umpire or spectator, the ball is dead immediately, the batter is out and the runners return.
+The batter is automatically ejected and suspended for one (1) game.
+Batters must control their bats. - Rule 10-1-1: Courtesy Runners.
+At any time, the team at bat may use courtesy runners for the pitcher and/or the catcher of record, i.e. the last pitcher or catcher to play defense.
 In the top half of the first inning, courtesy runners may be used for the pitcher or catcher that starts in the bottom half of the first inning.
-Courtesy runners MUST be used for the catcher with two outs. - B. The same individual runner may not be used for both positions (pitcher and catcher) during the game.
+Courtesy runners MUST be used for the catcher with two outs.
+Neither the pitcher nor the catcher will be required to leave the game under such circumstances.